Admissions criteria and policies

-* This excludes applications to the Faculty of Health (Medicine, Nursing & Midwifery, Health & Rehabilitation (Physiotherapy) and Pharmacy) courses and Social Work.
+* This excludes applications to the Faculty of Medicine and Health Sciences (Medicine, Nursing & Midwifery, Physiotherapy, Diagnostic Radiography, Social Work, MPharm and Paramedic Science).
 Please refer to the specific School webpages for their policies on the use of contextual data.

 As part of our moral and ethical duty to all members of Keele University, we ask all applicants who hold an offer to complete a Criminal Conviction Declaration.
 Declaring a criminal conviction does not affect our assessment of your ability to meet academic requirements for admissions to our courses (as you are not asked to declare the conviction until after an offer has been made) and it only rarely prevents you taking up your place.
 Failure to respond however will result in your offer being withdrawn.